showing great kindness toward the distressed

 pity for Mrs. Dalton that he thought Peggy expected him to feel.

-cannot be removed or erased
+no able to be removed or erased

 He was still feeling his hand strangely; it seemed that the pressure of Jan’s fingers had left an